 Sweater Success !

 Another sweater success!
-However we rather fell out of tradition this time not photographing in Calistoga , but yet again at the castle which is my niece’s favorite photo place.
-Few words this post , but I promise to be more talkative of details about the cardigan when pattern is ready, and it is forthcoming shortly!
+We fell out of tradition this time not photographing in Calistoga, but at our new favorite, the castle!
+Few words this post, but the cardigan pattern is almost ready, and will post soon!

 14 thoughts on “Sweater Success !